EnigmaCurry/code-smore/README.md

 Commands:
-  fecr-quiz   Start the Fast Enough Character Recognition quiz test-sound  Test that sound is working help        Print this message or the help of the given subcommand(s)
+  fecr-quiz   Start the Fast Enough Character Recognition quiz test-sound  Test that sound is working read        Read text from stdin and output it as morse code help        Print this message or the help of the given subcommand(s)

 Options:
-      --dot <DOT_DURATION>  Sets the dot duration in milliseconds [default: 60] --wpm <WPM>           Sets the speed in words per minute [default: 20] --tone <TONE_FREQ>    Sets the tone frequency in Hz [default: 440.0] -h, --help                Print help
+      --dot <DOT_DURATION>  Sets the dot duration in milliseconds [default: 60] --wpm <WPM>           Sets the speed in words per minute [default: 20] --tone <TONE_FREQ>    Sets the tone frequency in Hz [default: 440.0] --text                Output text rather than sound
+      --sound               Output sound in addition to the --text option -h, --help                Print help
   -V, --version             Print version
 ```